LIHI Certificate #80 - Gardners Falls Project, Massachusetts

 - Condition 2.
 For the term of this new LIHI certification, the Owner shall continue the current operations that provide a 150-cfs minimum flow to the bypassed reach via a combination of releases from the fish passage gate and from spillage over the dam.
 If any changes are proposed in these releases during the term of this certification, the Owner shall coordinate with appropriate fisheries management agencies in designing these changes and then notify LIHI no less than 60 days before a change is implemented.
 A detailed operational plan for the new flow regime shall be provided to LIHI at the time of notification, if changes are to occur.

 - Condition satisfied in 2020.
 Condition 3.
-The Owner shall make all currently needed repairs to recreation facilities and amenities prior to the summer 2018 recreation season or within 60 days of completion of the current construction project, and provide LIHI with an update on the status of those repairs in the 2018 annual compliance statement and in the 2019 compliance statement if construction remains in progress in February 2018. (condition is ongoing pending additional effort as a result of 2019 site visits).
+The Owner shall make all currently needed repairs to recreation facilities and amenities prior to the summer 2018 recreation season or within 60 days of completion of the current construction project, and provide LIHI with an update on the status of those repairs in the 2018 annual compliance statement and in the 2019 compliance statement if construction remains in progress in February 2018.

 The LIHI Handbook states that all decisions are subject to a 30-day appeal window.
 Only parties that submitted comments during the 60-day public review period for the project application have standing to appeal.
 Any appeal request must include specific reasons why the appellant believes the hydropower facility does not meet one or more criteria.